-The set is part of a collection of over 110 unused binding papers from a single source: the Remondini press in Bassano del Grappa, Italy.
+A remarkable survival of over 110 unused binding papers from a single source: the Remondini press in Bassano del Grappa, Italy.

 Giovanni Antonio Remondini (1634-1711) was born in Padua.
 In 1657, in his early twenties, he opened a shop the main square of Bassano de Grappa selling drapes, wool, silk and iron tools.
 In order to meet the demand from local famers' for icons to protect their homes, he soon branched-out into selling woodcuts of saints and popular subjects.
 Remondini bought his wares from as far afield as Verona, Treviso and Padua, and soon became frustrated by inconsistent supply and loss of profit.
 His solution to this was to start his own printing business using an old wine press.